 Years 10 and 11

 Students will follow the AQA specification for English Language and English Literature.
-Following changes to the examination system, all students will be awarded a grade 9-1 (rather than A*-G).

 The English Language course comprises the following: